Cristiane-Pereira/Cristiane-Pereira/README.md

 available on the market.
 I develop systems without valuing quality, structural standards and good practices.
 I have experience and good experience in group work.
-- 💜 I am very passionate about technologies and I am always looking for new lessons.
+- 💜 I am very passionate about technologies.
 - 🎯 Focused in Front-end development.

 <br>